 They fear that they may communicate that faith in God is somehow deficient.

 What Are The benefits gained by the pastor or ministry leader in sharing their mental health issues?

-There are 8 unique benefits for the pastor, ministry leaders, and congregation when mental health issues are openly discussed.
+There are eight unique benefits for the pastor, ministry leaders, and congregation when openly discussing mental health issues.

 - They remove the burden of wearing a mask, which is exhausting.
 Being fully known allows others to drop their masks as well.